NVIDIA/aistore/transport/README.md

 // ("burst" is the number of objects the caller is permitted to post for sending without experiencing any sort of back-pressure) ctx, cancel := context.WithCancel(context.Background()) stream := transport.NewStream(client, url, &transport.Extra{Burst: 10, Ctx: ctx})

+// NOTE: constructing a transport stream does not necessarily entail establishing TCP connection.
+// Actual connection establishment is delayed until the very first object gets posted for sending.
+// The underlying HTTP/TCP session will also terminate after a (configurable) period of inactivity
+// (`Extra.IdleTimeout`), only to be re-established when (and if) the traffic picks up again.

 for  {
 	hdr := transport.Header{...} 	// next object header